AirLiquide/predictable.farm.embedded-software/arduino-yun/linino/README.md

-Predictable Farm — Yùn Bridge Flavour
+Predictable Farm — Embedded software — Yùn Bridge Flavour
 ---

 Needs NodeJS 0.10.* and BusyBox.

+### Installation

+Dependencies : **serialport** and **socket.io-client**

+> This software is to be installed on the device; hence, having limited resources, we favor a general installation of dependencies, not using `npm`.
+> As such, node modules should be installed in `/usr/lib/node_modules/` beforehand; We do not provide a `package.json` file for this repo (but it would be trivial to do so if you need it).

 #### ID bootstrapping